lblod/delta-consumer-single-graph-maintainer/taskell.md

     * [x] Store deletes to ingest graph
     * [x] Remove from temp removal graph
     * [x] Remove triples before files
+- Download and upload file
+    > The process of downloading a file and putting it in the correct place.
+    * [x] Use uuid to download file
+    * [x] Save file with same name/uuid in same place
+    * [x] Allow for multiple attempts: add a triple with attempt number?
+    * [x] When max attempts exceeded: do what exactly?
+    * [x] Revise the runFileSync function to be more concise, better at error handling and continuing execution on error.
+Make sure the process is divided in steps that always leave the database in a consistent state, and the application can crash between these steps.